simple-eiffel/simple_sql/docs/AI_PRODUCTIVITY_COMPARISON.md

 ---

-## The New Record: SIMPLE_SQL + eiffel_sqlite_2025 (November 30, 2025)
+## The New Record: SIMPLE_SQL + eiffel_sqlite_2025 (November 30 - December 1, 2025)

-On November 30, 2025, a single day of work completed Phase 4 of simple_sql and produced comprehensive documentation updates across multiple projects.
+Over two days, this sprint completed all 6 phases of simple_sql, built a complete WMS mock application, and delivered enterprise-grade concurrency features.

-### What Was Built Today
+### Day 1: November 30 - Foundation & Phase 4

 #### 1. eiffel_sqlite_2025 Library (New)